-Section 7.1.
+Section 8.1.
 Designation.

-The officers of USA Judo shall be a Chair of the Board, a Treasurer and a Secretary.
+The officers of USA Judo shall be a President, a Treasurer and a Secretary.

-Section 7.2.
+Section 8.2.
 Election/Selection.

-The Chair of the Board shall be elected from among the Directors of the Board by a majority of the Directors.
+The President shall be elected as set forth in Section 7.6(a). .

-Recognizing the significance of the Chair in international matters, the Chair shall exercise ceremonial or representational functions in the international context, but the Chief Executive Officer, serving as Secretary General, shall remain responsible for all operational aspects of relations with international and other organizations, including, but not limited to the International Judo Federation, the Pan American Judo Confederation, and the USOPC.
+Recognizing the significance of the President in international matters, the President shall exercise ceremonial or representational functions in the international context, but the Chief Executive Officer, serving as Secretary General, shall remain responsible for all operational aspects of relations with international and other organizations, including, but not limited to the International Judo Federation, the Pan American Judo Confederation, and the USOPC.

-The Treasurer shall be elected from among the Directors of the Board.
+The Treasurer shall be elected from among the Directors of the Board, or the Board may designate an outside person with Financial Expertise to serve in this role.
 Recognizing the significance of the Treasurer in financial matters, the Treasurer shall have a financial background enabling him or her to fulfill the required duties.

 The Chief Executive Officer shall designate, with approval from the Board, one member of the staff to serve as USA Judo’s corporate Secretary to handle the ministerial functions usually required by that position under corporate law and take minutes at Board meetings.